Information about UCSD

-South Devon College was reviewed by the Quality Assurance Agency (QAA) as part of the Integrated Quality and Enhancement Review (IQER) process in December 2014.
-This process, similar to Ofsted, is how the QAA ensures that the quality of higher education delivered in Further Education Colleges meets the relevant standard required for the awards each institution offers.
-Since 2012, higher education in Colleges is reviewed in the same way as all universities and providers of higher education, through the Higher Education Review (HER).
+South Devon College was reviewed by the Quality Assurance Agency (QAA) as part of the Higher Education Review (HER) in December 2014.
+This process, similar to Ofsted, is how the QAA ensures that the quality of higher education delivered meets the relevant standard required for the awards each institution offers.

 The review in December 2014, judged the quality of student learning opportunities and the enhancement of student learning opportunities as commended.
 The full review can be read here and the Action Plan here.

 University Centre South Devon (UCSD) has been awarded the highest rating of ‘Gold’ under the Teaching Excellence Framework (TEF), a system for recognising excellent teaching and learning in higher education.

 The TEF assessment process is delivered by the Higher Education Funding Council for England (HEFCE).
 The framework assesses higher education institutions against criteria including drop-out rates and progression to highly skilled employment and is part of the government’s plans for raising standards in higher education.
 It also gives students more information so that they can make informed decisions when deciding which university to attend.
 South Devon College TEF assessment summary can be found here.

 Academic Regulations are the rules that apply to Higher Education Programmes at South Devon College.
 The links below will provide you with the relevant Regulations depending on who awards your qualification.